-As a small business owner, you may feel overwhelmed taxes—but the Internal Revenue Service (IRS) does offer some breaks—or deductions—on business expenses to help lower your tax bill.
-If you keep good records throughout the year, and your business expenses are ordinary and necessary, you could potentially put some green back into your pocket.
+When you start a small business, you may feel overwhelmed by taxes.
+However, the Internal Revenue Service (IRS) does offer some breaks—or deductions—on business expenses to help lower your tax bill.
+If you keep good records throughout the year, and your business expenses are ordinary and necessary, you may have a chance to get a good return.

-There are countless deductions to choose from, and you should consult a certified public accountant for guidance—like our friends at 1-800Accountant—but here are the top 10 deductions you should consider taking advantage of immediately.
+There are countless deductions to choose from, and you should consult a certified public accountant for guidance—like our friends at 1-800Accountant—but here are the top 10 deductions you can take advantage of now.

 1. Car and Truck Expenses

 Whether your line of work requires you to be a road warrior or take the occasional road trip, this deduction is essential.
-As long as the vehicle you drive is exclusively for business, you can deduct car-related expenses incurred throughout the tax year.
+As long as the vehicle you drive is exclusively for business, you can deduct car-related expenses that build up during the tax year.
 If you use your vehicle for personal and business purposes, you can only account for your business-related usage.
-As a result, detailed documentation is a must.
+As a result, you must document everything.
 The IRS offers two ways to account for your car-related expenses: You can track your vehicle’s total mileage, or actual expenses (repairs, gas, insurance, repairs, etc.).
-Most people prefer documenting their car’s mileage because the recordkeeping is simpler.
-But depending upon what type of vehicle you drive, logging actual expenses might be the more suitable route to take.
+Most people prefer to record their car’s mileage because this is more simple.
+But depending upon what type of vehicle you drive, logging actual expenses might be the better route to take.

-How are consumers supposed to buy your product or service if they’re not even aware of your business?
+How do customers buy your product or service if they do not know about it?
 Hello, advertising!
-It’s important to note the spectrum of advertising goes beyond conventional mediums such as TV, radio, and print.
-For example, the cost of hiring a graphic designer to create your logo can be an advertising expense.
-And paying for social media spots is also an expense.
-Of course, your expenses must be ordinary and necessary, but don’t be afraid to get creative with advertising.
+These days, advertising also includes more than TV, radio, and print.
+For example, the cost of hiring someone to create your logo is an advertising expense.
+And paying for social media spots, like boosted Facebook posts, is also an expense.
+Of course, your expenses must fall within reason, but don’t be afraid to get creative!

 3. Travel, Meals, and Entertainment

 Frequent flyers are in luck.
 The cost of travel—airfare, hotel stays, rental cars, etc. —is fully deductible.
-When it comes to wining and dining clients, both at home and out of town, only 50 percent is deductible.
+However, when it comes to wining and dining clients, only 50% is deductible.

 Pen collector?
 Sticky note lover?
-No matter what office supplies you have an affinity for, you can fully deduct the costs of them.
-According to the IRS, office supplies aren’t limited to paper clips and mouse pads.
-Expensive business assets—laptops, software, and other electronics—costing $2,500 or less can be expensed as well.
-If they are over $2,500, you must depreciate these assets.
+No matter what office supplies you choose, you can fully claim those costs.
+According to the IRS, office supplies include more than just paper clips and mouse pads.
+When you start a small business, you can also claim costly purchases less than $2,500, such as laptops, software, and other electronics.
+However, if they are over $2,500, you must depreciate them.

 5. Retirement Savings

-When you’re self-employed, you have options to put your money into a few different types of retirement plans including a Simplified Employee Pension, or HR10 (aka Keogh Plan) pension.
-If you put away savings for your own retirement plan during the tax year, you can deduct your contributions.
+When you start a small business and are self-employed, you can still save for retirement.
+If you put your money into a retirement plan, including a Simplified Employee Pension, or HR10 (aka Keogh Plan) pension, you can deduct your contributions.
 Do you have employees?
 You’re allowed to deduct the contributions you make to their plans, too.

 6. Self-Employed Health Insurance Deduction

-It’s no secret that health insurance isn’t cheap, but Uncle Sam will pick up the tab if your business meets a few qualifications.
-As long as your business had a net profit for the year and your insurance plan is established under your business, the amount you paid for your own and your dependents’ health insurance is fully deductible.
+It’s no secret that health insurance isn’t cheap, but Uncle Sam will pick up the tab if your business meets a few criteria.
+As long as your business had a net profit for the year and your insurance plan is listed under your business, the amount you paid for your own and your dependents’ health insurance is fully deductible.

 7. Home Office Deduction

-If you have the luxury of a home office, take advantage of this deduction.
-However, there is a caveat.
-The room you conduct business in must be used solely for work and nothing else.
-So, unfortunately, your home office cannot simultaneously act as your bedroom or game room.
-Once you figure out what percentage of your home is used for business, you can deduct that percentage off your total home expenses, which include rent, utilities, insurance, and interest, among others.
+If you choose to start your small business from a home office, you can claim this as a deduction.
+However, the room you conduct business in must be used for work and nothing else.
+Unfortunately, your home office cannot also act as your bedroom or game room.
+Once you figure out what portion of your home is used for business, you can deduct that amount off your total home expenses, which include rent, utilities, insurance, and interest.

 8. Charitable Contributions

-Charitable contributions not only benefit the receiver but also the giver.
-Whether it be cash or appreciated property, donations to a qualified organization can be deducted from your taxes.
-There are limitations, though, to your generosity.
-For cash contributions, you can only donate up to 50 percent of your adjusted gross income.
-If you donate appreciated property, it cannot exceed 30 percent of your adjusted gross income.
+Charitable givings not only benefit the receiver, but also the giver.
+Whether it is cash or property, donations to a qualified organization can be deducted from your taxes.
+There are limitations though.
+For cash contributions, you can only donate up to 50% of your adjusted gross income.
+If you donate property, it cannot exceed 30% of your adjusted gross income.

 9. Phone Calls

 You can deduct the cost of calls you make for your business.
-These days, we are inseparable from our mobile phones, especially in our personal lives.
-So, if you take personal and business calls on the same phone, it’s crucial to keep detailed records of which calls were business.
-To avoid confusion, it may be best to add a second line or purchase a second phone exclusively for work.
+These days, we are inseparable from our phones.
+So, if you take personal and business calls on the same phone, you must keep detailed records of which calls were business.
+To avoid confusion, you can add a second line or purchase a second phone only for work.

 10. Legal and Professional Services

-It’s no fun making an appointment at a law firm and being charged hourly, but when tax season comes around, it’ll be all worth it in the end.
-Business-related fees paid to lawyers—as well as consultants, brokers, and appraisers—are tax-deductible.
-Yes, even using services like us or our friends at 1-800Accountant can mitigate the tax burden for your small business.
+It may seem annoying to pay a lawyer or accountant billable hours, but when tax season comes around, you can save big.
+Lawyer fees for your business—as well as fees for consultants, brokers, and appraisers—are tax-deductible.
+Yes, even using services like us or our friends at 1-800Accountant can relieve the tax burden when you start a small business.

-1-800Accountant serves the accounting needs of start-ups, entrepreneurs, and small businesses by providing extraordinary service at an affordable price.
-They build relationships based on integrity, responsiveness and solidarity, with the goal of making every client a client for life.
+1-800Accountant serves the accounting needs of start-ups, entrepreneurs, and small businesses by providing extraordinary service at a great price.
+They build relationships based on integrity, responsiveness, and solidarity, with the goal of making every client a client for life.